SimGriff/dragon-karate-academy-pp1/README.md

 ### Footer
 ![Screenshot of footer](docs/screenshots/screenshot-footer.png)

-The white text and icons on the dark grey backround of the footer provided continuity throughout the site.
+The white text and icons on the dark grey background of the footer provided continuity throughout the site.
 The footer has been divided into two clear sections.
 Basic club contact details are displayed on the left hand side, when clicked, this takes you to the main Contact Page providing the user with full contact details.
 The right hand side contains social media links to the Club’s Facebook, Twitter, YouTube and Instagram accounts.

 ### Home Page